cozy-labs/cozy-light/README.md

 management, powerful indexer, app isolation and better realtime management.

-*Why auth management is not included?*

-For the first publication of Cozy Light we wanted to make it as lean as possible.
-Self hosting platforms like YunoHost or ArkOS already manage auth for the installed app.
-So we prefer to let the work to be done by them (a simple proxy server like Nginx or Apache is good for that too).

-*Why don't you handle https?*

-We prefer you put Cozy behind a proxy like on Nginx or Apache.
-Then you could set HTTPS on that proxy.
-If many people think it should be integrated to the platform we'll do something about it.

 *Why don't you propose CalDAV/CarDAV synchronization?*

 It could be done easily by reusing the Sync app from Cozy.
 It requires some